-Scrambled data in memory can produce this error, even though the data on disk is correct.
-Reboot the database server and storage device to see if the problem persists.
+Scrambled data in memory can cause the problem even though the data on disk is actually uncorrupted.
+Reboot the database server and the storage device to see if the problem persists.

-If the data really is corrupt on disk, you can restore from an earlier backup and "roll forward" the recent changes to bring the database back to its current state.
+If the problem persists after the database server and the storage device have been restarted, you might really have a corruption on your disk.
+You might consider restoring data from an earlier backup and "roll forward" the recent changes to bring the database back to its current state.

 IMPORTANT: Do not treat corruption problems as a minor annoyance.
-Find out what is wrong with the OS or the hardware that causes corrupt pages to appear.
-(Such troubleshooting is beyond the scope of this manual.)
+Find out what is wrong with the system that causes the corruption—however, such troubleshooting is beyond the scope of this manual.

 Copyright © 2003, 2014, Oracle and/or its affiliates.
 All rights reserved.
 Legal Notices